 Handbook for Graduate Students

-A detailed presentation of departmental degree requirements and regulations is included in the department’s Graduate Student Handbook, available online.
+A detailed presentation of departmental degree requirements and regulations is included in the department’s Graduate Student Handbook.

 Students are encouraged to review Graduate Studies' policies that apply to doctoral degree programs for information about other requirements that may apply.